-HTC deals can be a bit on the pricey side, even for older models but you could grab a cheap mobile phone deal as retailers clear stock out in anticipation of the best phones of 2017.
+HTC deals can be a bit on the pricey side, even for older models but you could grab a cheap mobile phone deal as retailers clear stock out in favour of the best phones of 2017.

-The HTC One A9 is the Taiwanese brand's latest attempt to bring a little something different to the Android market - and it's done it here with the slimline phone that takes the company's design ethos in a new direction.
+The HTC One A9 was the Taiwanese brand's attempt to bring a little something different to the Android market - and it did it with the slimline One A9 that takes the company's design ethos in a new direction.

 Whether it's the impressively-performing 13MP camera or the front-facing selfie-snapper that's brilliant in dark scenes, there's a lot to like here on the technology side.
 And that's without even talking about the fact it's got its own amplifier and audio upscaler locked away under the hood to make any tunes sound amazing - really, you'll be reaching for this whether you fancy a Spotify session or checking out the latest trailers on the ol' You Tubes.

 There are no contract deals on this phone any longer, so you'll have to buy the handset and team it with one of our best SIM only deals - starting at an incredibly cheap £3.99 per month.

 We've always been fans of what HTC has done: tried to make Android into a workable thing in a shell that doesn't look horrible.
 The Desire, Hero, Legend, One S and then the 'proper' One line all have that heritage, and people shouldn't care how much this looks like an iPhone - more how well it works in the hand.

 HTC's got very confused with how much the phone is and how powerful it should be, which is an indication of how little sway it has in the markets around the world - it's a shame that it needs to kowtow to the desires of retailers who dictate how this phone should sit on shop shelves, as it's actually a very decent smartphone.